 DEFINITION: In the Personal Information Section, taxfilers were asked to state the type(s) of work or occupation(s) that they had in the given year.
 For some taxfilers, primarily the self-employed, Canada Customs and Revenue Agency classified this information by industry using the Standard Industrial Classification Coding System (SICCD).
 The SICCD classifies establishments engaged in similar types of activities in relation to similar goods and services.
 Examples are logging camps, coal mines, clothing factories and laundries.
-This classification has been developed primarily for establishments that are separate operating entities.
+The present classification has been developed primarily for establishments that are separate operating entities.
 The degree of accuracy for this field is not known because this field is seldom used.
-Starting in 2000, more industry information is available for people who receive a T4 slip from an employer.
-Consult Main Principal Industry Sub-sector of Employers (NAIC1) and Secondary Principal Industry Sub-sector of Employers (NAIC2).

-DERIVED FROM: Personal Information Section, T1 tax form (1988 - 1992)
+DERIVED FROM: Personal Information Section, T1 tax form (1988 - 1991)